Plotting in sunpy¶

 import matplotlib.pyplot as plt plt.plot(range(10), range(10)) plt.title("A simple Plot") plt.show()

-command only works once.
-If you were to call
+show command only works once - if you call

-after the above code is executed nothing happens.
-This confusing behavior
+show again after the above code is executed nothing happens.

-To turn on interactivity for pyplot use the command
+To turn on interactive plotting for pyplot use the command

 In interactive mode, the plot will appear at the first

-command and most commands will update the plot as you call them.
-Here is some
+plot command and most commands will update the plot as you call them.

 >>> plt.plot(range(10), range(10)) >>> plt.title("Simple Plot")